emma-campbell/csp-solver/README.md

 # CSP-Solver

 Implementation of Constraint Satisfaction Problems as defined by _Artificial Intelligence: A Modern Approach_ by Russel & Norvig (3 ed).
 Currently features a backtracking algorithm that implements forward checking.
-Over time, I will implement more algorithms discuess in the text.
+Over time, I will implement more algorithms discussed in the text.

 ## Contents